submarat/submarat.github.io/_posts/2018-06-18-The-Chubby-Lock-Service.md

 3.2 Partitioning - namespace of a cell can be partitioned between servers.
 Partitioning reduces read/write traffic on any one partition but not Keep Alive traffic.

-4. Uses, surprises and design errors - ...
+4. Uses, surprises and design errors
+4.1 - use and behavior - keep alives dominate network traffic

+4.2 - Java client - ...

 Questions:
 - What are the key use cases?